stainful/cleancoderules/README.md

 ```

 # Avoid premature abstractions
-* Developer1 sees the code duplication, makes an abstractions, feels good about himself — he follows DRY
+* Developer1 sees the code duplication, makes an abstraction, feels good about himself — he follows DRY
-* Developer2 sees the abstraction that doesn't fit his needs but decides it's needed.
+* Developer2 sees the abstraction that doesn't fit his needs but decides it's there's a reason for this abstraction to exist.
 He adds an if/else condition
 * Developer3 does the same
 * ...
-* You're now here and life's shit.
+* You're now here and life is shit.

 # Work in short iteractions to keep focus
-* Rewrite something from scratch is not a refactoring
+* Rewriting something from scratch is not a refactoring
 * Commit often
 * Hell yeah, TDD